luvit/luvit.io/articles/redis-client.md

 This creates a server at <http://localhost:3000/> that serves up our client-side JavaScript app.
-We now need to write the `handleSocket` function that will proxy data between the websocket client in the browser and the redis server that luvit has access to.
+We now need to write the `handleSocket` function that will proxy data between the WebSocket client in the browser and the Redis server that Luvit has access to.

 ```lua
 local send